AS/NZS 3112

-AS/NZS 3112 is the harmonised Australian and New Zealand Standard for AC power plugs (male) and sockets (female).
-The International Electrotechnical Commission (IEC) "world plugs" website defines this design as Plug Type I. The plug consists of two flat pins forming an inverted V-shape, plus a vertical earthing pin below of a slightly longer length.
+AS/NZS 3112 is the harmonised Australian and New Zealand national standard for AC power plugs (male) and sockets (female).
+The design is defined by the International Electrotechnical Commission (IEC) as the Type I plug.
+The standard is used in Australia, New Zealand, Fiji, Tonga, Solomon Islands, Papua New Guinea and several other Pacific island countries.
+Type I is also used in Argentina and China, but each has a separate standard from the Australasian one, despite their almost-identical appearance.

+The plug consists of two flat pins forming an inverted V-shape, and a vertical earthing pin below with a slightly longer length.
 Double insulated appliances may omit the earth pin.
-When viewing a plug from its face (Earth facing downwards), the top left prong is Active (Live/Phase) and the top right is Neutral.
+When viewing a plug from its face (Earth facing downwards), the top left prong is Neutral and the top right is Active (Live/Phase).
 In accordance with AS/NZS 3112:2000, all plugs sold since 2004 are required to have insulation halfway down their Active and Neutral prongs.

-Since 2000, the nominal voltage in most areas of Australia has been 230 V, except for Western Australia, which currently remains at 240 V, and Queensland, which transitioned to 230 V in 2020.
+Since 2000, the nominal voltage in most areas of Australia has been 230 V; the transition was complete by 2022.
 In New Zealand, the voltage is 230 V. Fiji, Tonga and Papua New Guinea remains at a nominal 240 V, and in the Solomon Islands it is 220 V. The standards of China and Argentina also use the Type I plug and socket, though the Live (Active) and Neutral pins are swapped in Argentina, and neither includes insulation on these prongs.
-In both countries the voltage is 220 V, and the outlet is mounted upside-down with the earth pin at the top for safety.
+In both countries the voltage is 220 V, and the outlets are sometimes mounted upside-down with the earth pin at the top for safety.
 Differences in voltage/polarity may give rise to compatibility issues, especially for travellers and those purchasing appliances overseas or online.
 Most 230 V equipment will work with a supply voltage in the range 220–240 V without issues.
 The mains frequency is 50 Hz in all these countries.
-Over time, Pacific Island countries that use AS/NZS standards will also transition to the newer voltage of 230 V.

-The standard is used in Australia, New Zealand, Fiji, Tonga, Solomon Islands, Papua New Guinea and several other Pacific island countries.
-In Argentina and China, an almost-identical design is also used, but these are separate standards, despite their appearance.